14 Top-Rated Things to Do in Big Sky, MT

 3. Sample the Summer Activities at Big Sky Resort

 Big Sky Resort isn't only an adventure hub during the winter.
-Resort activities blossom alongside the greener surroundings of the mountain come summer, and this time of year offers a great season to appreciate the stunning mountain scenery encompassed by the resort.
+Summer resort activities blossom alongside the greener surroundings of the mountain come summer.
+This time of year offers a great season to appreciate the stunning mountain scenery encompassed by the resort.

 4. Fly Fish Blue Ribbon Waterways